Aslam97/react-confirm-dialog/README.md

 ### Setting Default Options

-You can set default options for all confirm dialogs in your app by passing `defaultOptions` to the `ConfirmDialogProvider`:
+Set default options for all confirm dialogs in your app:

 ```jsx
 <ConfirmDialogProvider